Skip to main content

 De Morgan’s Laws: ~(a & b) == ~a | ~b

-All 94 test cases verify these algebraic properties.
+All 94 test cases verify these properties.
+If you break an axiom, you’ll hear about it.

 Interval Types